nkl-kst/the-sports-db/README.md

 ## Feedback

-If you have any problems or questions, feel free to open an issue.
-There are many possible improvements for this library so please let me know if you miss something or alternatively open a pull request.
+If you have any problems or questions, feel free to open an issue or a pull request.

 ## Developer notes